Nominative Pronoun

-Many people wonder what a nominative pronoun is.
-It can be confusing to keep all your pronouns straight – which is which?
+It can be confusing to keep all your types of pronouns straight.
+Which is which?
 What is what?
-Read on to learn about what a nominative pronoun is, to see some examples, and to learn tips and tricks about learning about them.
+Learn about nominative pronouns through examples; and discover tips and tricks for using them.

-Here are the nominative pronouns: I, you, he, she, it, they, and we.
-These are the pronouns that are usually the subject of a sentence – and they do the action in that sentence.
-A few examples of these nominative pronouns acting as the subject of a sentence are as follows:
+These are the pronouns that are usually the subject of a sentence and perform the action in that sentence.

 • I went to the store today.